T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 A 'select action' (e.g. a `Form` or a button click) creates record(s) in the table `Clipboard`.
 Each clipboard record contains:

-* master record id(s) of the record(s) to duplicate,
+* the 'id(s)' of the record(s) to duplicate,
-* the 'paste' form id (that `Form` defines, to which table the master records belongs to, as well as rules of how to duplicate any slave records)
+* the 'paste' form id (that `Form` defines, to which table the master records belongs to, as well as rules of how to duplicate any slave records) and where to copy the new records
-* user identifier (QFQ cookie) to separate clipboard records of different users.
+* user identifier (QFQ cookie) to separate clipboard records of different users inside the Clipboard table.

-The 'select action' is responsible to delete old clipboard records of the current user, before new clipboard records are created.
+The 'select action' is also responsible to delete old clipboard records of the current user, before new clipboard records are created.

 The 'paste form' iterates over all master record id(s) in the `Clipboard` table.
-For each master record id, all FormElements of type `paste` a fired (incl. the creating slave records).
+For each master record id, all FormElements of type `paste` are fired (incl. the creating of slave records).

 E.g. if there is a basket with different items and you want to duplicate the whole basket including new items, create a form with the following parameter